Salamanca, New York: Ground

 The Southern Tier Expressway (Interstate 86 and New York State Route 17) passes south of the city.
 Running through the city are U.S. Route 219 and New York State Routes 417 and 353, the last two of which terminate within a mile of each other on Salamanca's west end.

 Salamanca serves as a hub for the area's public bus service.
 Coach USA, Fullington Trailways, the Seneca Transit System, and the Olean Area Transit System all converge on the city.
 The city's only active (freight) rail depot is on the east side of the city, serviced by the Buffalo and Pittsburgh Railroad.

 In the past, the Erie Railroad and then, starting in 1960, the Erie Lackawanna Railway had operated passenger trains through Salamanca.
 Into the 1960s, the Erie Limited and the Atlantic Express/Pacific Express made stops there.
 The last passenger train making stops there was the Lake Cities which was discontinued on January 6, 1970.
 The New York and Lake Erie Railroad operated between Salamanca and Gowanda until 1990.
 Today, the station houses the Salamanca Rail Museum.
 Two miles to the east, the Buffalo, Rochester and Pittsburgh Railway had an "East Salamanca" station.
 The successor railroad, the Baltimore and Ohio Railroad last had passenger trains at the latter in the mid-1950s.
 Into the early 1940s, the Pennsylvania Railroad ran passenger trains into a third station for trains between Olean and Oil City, Pennsylvania.

 Two of the former rail rights-of-way are now rail trails: the NY&LE right-of-way is now the state-owned Pat McGee Trail (which officially ends at the city line before entering the city) and the Pennsylvania Railroad path is now the Pennsy Trail.
 The Finger Lakes Trail also cuts across the city, mainly using city roads.

 Air

 Salamanca has no local major airports.
 Although Great Valley Airport is nearby, this airport is mostly used for general aviation, and no commercial passenger service operates out of it.
 The nearest public airports are Buffalo Niagara International Airport and Bradford Regional Airport.

 Religion

-The Catholic Church, Southern Baptist Convention (House of Prayer), Seventh-day Adventists, Free Methodist Church, Jehovah's Witnesses and Lighthouse Baptist Church all have branches in the city bounds.
+The Catholic Church, Southern Baptist Convention (House of Prayer), Seventh-day Adventists, Free Methodist Church, and Lighthouse Baptist Church all have branches in the city bounds.
 At least two other independent churches also operate; the local United Methodist Church disaffiliated in the late 2010s.